 Details

-Screen printing vs DTG: The dots in screen printing can be seen.
+Screen printing vs. DTG: The dots in screen printing can be seen.
 The dots on DTG are so tiny that you cannot see them.
 Halftone dots are necessary for screen printing if the image is photographic or includes gradients.
 You may have seen them before.

 Before being burned on screens, the majority of halftones for screen printing are generated from a raster image processor (RIP) program at anywhere between 30 and 65 lines per inch (LPI).

 Avoid the use of hot water, abrasive detergents, and overly hot or prolonged drying times to ensure the long-term wash of a print.
-A DTG printed should hold up nicely over several washes if all of these processes are followed.
+A DTG print should hold up nicely over several washes if all of these processes are followed.

 Feel

-Distressed-look by decreasing the ink’s surface area and breaking it up so that it is more flexible, screen printing can also produce a softer hand.
-This saving grace only applies to certain orders though, as the customer must decide whether to include this style and it won’t look good on all designs.
+Distressed-look: by decreasing the ink’s surface area and breaking it up so that it is more flexible, screen printing can also produce a softer hand.
+This saving grace only applies to certain orders, though, as the customer must decide whether to include this style and it won’t look good on all designs.

 The majority of routine screen-printing projects will use a standard layer of ink, and on dark clothes, two layers of ink will be used (counting the necessary under-base).
 One of the reasons Plastisol is so durable is that it tends to feel heavy on the shirt.